pavel-2020/devextreme-documentation/concepts/05 Widgets/Sankey/89 Adaptive Layout.md

 [note]

-The layout does not automatically adapt if the widget's container is resized at runtime.
+The layout does not automatically adapt if the UI component's container is resized at runtime.
 If you enable a user to resize the container, call the [render()](/api-reference/20%20Data%20Visualization%20Widgets/BaseWidget/3%20Methods/render().md '/Documentation/ApiReference/Data_Visualization_Widgets/dxSankey/Methods/#render') method each time it is resized to rerender the **Sankey**.

 ---
 ##### jQuery